 Jerky available in the US is different from traditional jerky found in Chile.
 They generally use sugar to cure the meat, which changes the flavor, so I recommend using leftovers from a BBQ or buying roast beef and drying it in the oven, as indicated below.
 The result is very similar to the classic Chilean jerky.

 Preparation of roast beef for Valdiviano

 Preheat the oven to 200F or 100C.

 Place roast beef on the baking sheet covered with aluminum foil—Cook for one hour.
 Turn off the oven and let it cool in the range.
 Chop small.
 You can make it the day before.

 Preparation of jerky:

 Preheat the oven to 350F or 180C.
 Distribute jerky on a baking sheet—Cook for 15 minutes.
 Remove from the oven.
-When it is cold enough to touch without burning, shred and discard any tricky bits or connective tissues.
+When cold enough to touch without burning, shred and discard any tricky bits or connective tissues.
 Chop the rest small.